 Welcome to my little cyber corner of the world.
 I’m the author of the Green Valley series from Kensington (Down in the Valley and Spirit of the Valley) as well as the fantasy series from Diversion, The Azulland Chronicles, (Ammey McKeaf, Heirs to the Throne and Into Shadow.)
 Zan, Birth of a Legend, the story of the man who inspired the Tarzan legend and the newly released The Restoration.
 The cinematic book trailer was just completed and can be viewed at https://youtu.be/jtXYNPlnka8

-Here you’ll find information on the books, a strange, eclectic, sporadically ongoing blog, (see le blog in the bottom right corner) and more.
-Although many of my novels are currently out of print, they’ll be back — revised, re-edited and better than ever.
-Feel free to kick off your shoes, read, comment and stay awhile, then please go check out the books!
+Here you’ll find information on the books, an eclectic, sporadically occasionally ongoing blog, (see le blog in the bottom right corner) and more.
+Although many of my novels are currently out of print, they’ll be back, revised and better than ever.
+Feel free to kick off your shoes, read, comment and stay awhile and then please go check out the books!

 ‘Shoup is a great storyteller.’ –L. Bushey, The Romance Studio

 In 1908, on a mission to find a new breed of ape in central Africa, an unfathomable thing is discovered – a wild, white man, living among gorillas.
 Local villagers call him matokeo ya utafutaji kwa, the untamed one.

 Arianna Day, the 21-year-old niece and ward of renown photographer, Sullivan Vinson, joins the team tracking the man, but unbeknownst to anyone, the untamed one tracks her.
 Believing she is meant for him, he takes her captive.
 Eventually, Arianna is rescued, the untamed one is captured, and they are sent separate ways: the wild man to be retaught language and social skills, Ari back home to England to try to fit back into her old life.
 An advantageous marriage proposal awaits, but thoughts of the untamed one haunts her.